Suzanna-Linn/slua/docs/moving-lists.md

 Array tables are a special case of dictionary tables, where the keys are consecutive numbers starting with 1.

 All values, in array tables and in dictionary tables, can be anything, including another table.
 Tables in  tables can also have other tables as values, to make lists of lists of lists...

+The operator # only works with array tables, not with dictionary tables.

+To know if a dictionary table is empty is:
+- next( myTab ) == nil

 ### Copying tables